-There are some people who seem to kill every plant that comes into their homes, whether it’s through overwatering, not watering enough, or neglect…others manage to kill their plants even when they follow the plant’s care instructions to the letter.
-If you see yourself in any of these examples, it doesn’t mean you can’t own a plant; it just means you have to choose a plant that calls for low maintenance and suits your lifestyle.
-What you’re looking for is a plant, not a project.
+There are some people who feel that they kill every plant that comes into their homes.
+If this describe you, it doesn’t mean you can’t own a plant; it just means you have to choose a plant that calls for low maintenance and suits your lifestyle.

-Here are five of our top recommended houseplants that you’ll be able to keep alive and growing, even if you don’t have a green thumb:
+Here are five of our top recommended houseplants that you will be able to keep alive and growing, even if you don’t have a green thumb:

 - Philodendron — If you’re looking for a friendly, green, and leafy plant to brighten up any room in your home, you’ll definitely want to consider a philodendron.
 Because vining philodendrons have long, leafy stems plants that can be easily draped over furniture and wound around objects, they’re living decorations.
 These plants provide such a lovely addition to the home and are so adaptable to interior conditions that many people take their philodendrons with them when they move from place to place.
 To care for them, you need only to place them in bright, indirect sunlight — preferably somewhere they can reach out and climb as they grow — and allow the soil to dry out between watering.